 Firing the Springfield Hellcat is interesting.
 I learned some things about ammunition performance, handling and super-small 9mm handguns.
 The pistol isn’t a hard kicker.

+Recoil is straight back and muzzle flip is limited.
+This isn’t like shooting a Glock 19, but it is a good shooter at usual combat ranges.
+I fired at man-sized targets at 5, 7, and 10 yards in the initial firing stage.
 By this point, I had fired the pistol extensively with a wide variety of ammunition without a single failure to feed, chamber, fire or eject.
 I had good results on the first outing and enjoy better results in fast shooting and accuracy today.

+I took the pistol out just this morning as I write this and fired 100 rounds of Winchester’s Active Duty.
+This is a full-power 115-grain FMJ intended for practice and training.
 It is a clean-burning loading that demonstrates good accuracy.
 It isn’t difficult to get on target quickly.
 Unlike many small pistols, the grip frame leads the shooter to an accurate first shot.

 Control is good and fast follow-up shots are good — not as good as a full-size pistol, but good.
 Fire, allow the trigger to reset during recoil, and get back on target.

+I fired 100 cartridges as quickly as I could refill the magazines, with good results.
+The magazines are little stiff, but they must be to offer feed reliability with a short slide and high slide velocity.
 The pistol handled well and offered good results on the firing line.
 It wasn’t difficult to get solid X-ring hits, quickly, to 10 yards.
 If the range is longer, you need to slow down a little to get hits, true with any pistol.

+I also fired a smaller number of Winchester’s 115-grain Silvertip with good results.
+The pistol is reliable and Winchester ammunition is a good match.
 I have fired the pistol extensively with a wide range of ammunition.
 At 15 yards, firing from a braced barricade position, five-shot groups of two to 2.5 inches are possible.

 That is plenty accurate for personal defense.
 You are far from helpless with this pistol at extended combat ranges.
 I think the Hellcat is going to be a great addition to the personal-defense world.